-On April 30, 2022, the Company had cash on hand of \$12.7 million (£9.4 million), which will not be sufficient to enable the Company to meet the cash requirements required to enable it to conduct its business plan through the going concern period (being to May 31, 2023) ("Going Concern Period").
-With existing resources, we expect to be able to fund operations into Q4 2022, or early Q3 2022 if our Convertible Loan Note holders opt for repayment
+On April 24, 2023, the Group had cash on hand of \$6.1 million (£4.9 million), which will not be sufficient to enable the Group to meet the cash requirements required to enable it to conduct its business plan through the going concern period (being to May 1, 2024) ("Going Concern Period").
+With existing resources, we expect to be able to fund current operations to September 2023.

-In common with many early-stage biotechnology companies our future liquidity needs, and ability to address them, will largely be determined by the availability of capital, both generally and in particular to fund our product candidates and key development and regulatory projects.
-We anticipate having to raise capital routinely on the capital markets, taking advantage of our public listing.
-We are currently progressing various cash accretive initiatives to fill the gap in short-term working capital referred to above, which could be in the form of an equity raise or other forms of financings such as collaborations or licensing arrangements.
+In common with many clinical development stage biotechnology companies our future liquidity needs, and ability to address them, will largely be determined by the availability of capital, both generally and in particular to fund our product candidates and key development and regulatory projects.
+As a pre-revenue biotechnology company, we have financed our operations though continuously raising capital; and we expect to continue having to raise capital routinely on the capital markets, taking advantage of our public listing.
+The Group are currently and continuously progressing various funding options to fill our projected working capital gap, including the current short-term requirements, which could be in the form of an equity raise or other forms of financings such as debt funding, collaborations or licensing arrangements.